Skydddoogg/soa2019_group2/service/post/README.md

     ```
     /* Example of request body */
     {
-        subject: "science",
+        subject: 'science',
-        level: "lower-secondary",
+        level: 'lower-secondary',
-        startTime: "9.00",
+        startTime: '9.00',
-        endTime: "13.00",
+        endTime: '13.00',
-        location: "KMITL",
+        location: 'KMITL',
-        expectPrice: "400",
+        expectPrice: '400',
-        detail: "This is an example of detail",
+        detail: 'This is an example of detail',
     }
     ```
     Return ```200 OK``` with an information of edited post